Categories

 In this case, there comes a time when the mortgage is zero, and the income is primarily profit.
 Therefore, you can obtain more multifamily property, which you can scale to millions of dollars in wealth.

-b) Ready Investors
+B) Ready Investors

 The multifamily concept is more investor-friendly as compared to single-family units.
 In this case, when you need financing, you bring the deal to the table while investors bring the money on board.
 Later, the profits get split as agreed.